odradev/odradev.github.io/docusaurus/versioned_docs/version-0.8.1/basics/11-modules.md

 # Modules

 Simply put, modules in Odra let you reuse your code between contracts or even projects.
-Every contract you write is also a module, thanks to the macro `#[odra::module]`.
+Every contract you write is also a module, thanks to the `#[odra::module]` attribute.
 This means that we can easily rewrite our math example from the previous article, to use a single contract, but still separate our "math" code:

 ```rust title="examples/src/features/modules.rs"